influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

 ```

 ## Include user-definable resource names
-To let users customize resource names when installing your template, use
+After exporting a template manifest, replace resource names with **environment references**
-**environment references** in place of names.
+to let users customize resource names when installing your template.

 In your template manifest, replace a [supported resource field](#resource-fields-that-support-environment-references)
 with an `envRef` object.